codetricity/theta-gis/docs/video.md

 ## Auto-Level

-In the THETA X, the [_topBottomCorrection](https://github.com/ricohapi/theta-api-specs/blob/main/theta-web-api-v2.1/options/_top_bottom_correction.md) can be controlled with the THETA API.
+In the THETA X, video [_topBottomCorrection](https://github.com/ricohapi/theta-api-specs/blob/main/theta-web-api-v2.1/options/_top_bottom_correction.md) can be controlled with the THETA API.
 If set to on, the video will be processed inside the camera to auto-level the video.

 If you intend to upload the THETA X video to Google Street View with [Street View Studio](https://streetviewstudio.maps.google.com/), community members recommend that `_topBottomCorrection` be enabled.
 As of September 2024, it does